becker-oliver/becker-oliver.github.io/index.md

-# Package osmdata and bounding boxes/polygons
+# Package osmdata2 and bounding boxes/polygons

 The R package **osmdata** provides a functions that delivers either the bounding box (rectangular) or the bounding polygon of an object in OpenStreetMaps.